soodoku/tldr/summaries/47_bell_curve.md

 2. <a href ="../src/bell_curve/white_divorce_iq.png">Divorce</a>
 3. <a href ="../src/bell_curve/white_men_unemp_iq.png">Unemployment (men)</a>
 4. <a href ="../src/bell_curve/white_iq_crime_young_men.png">Police and Courts</a>
+5. <a href ="../src/bell_curve/white_low_weight_baby_mother_iq_ses.png">Underweight baby (Mother IQ/SES)</a>
-5. <a href ="../src/bell_curve/white_poverty_parent_ses.png">Poverty c.f. parent SES</a>
+6. <a href ="../src/bell_curve/white_poverty_parent_ses.png">Poverty c.f. parent SES</a>

-white_iq_crime_young_men
 	* A white youth reared in a home in which the parent or parents were chronically unemployed, worked at only the most menial of jobs, and had not gotten past ninth grade, but of just average intelligence--an IQ of 100-has nearly a 90 percent chance of being out of poverty by his or her early 30s.
 Conversely, a white youth born to a solid middle-class family but with an IQ equivalently below average faces a much higher risk of poverty, despite his more fortunate background.
+7. <a href ="../src/bell_curve/white_women_welfare_iq_parental_ses.png">Women on Welfare by Parental IQ/SES</a>

 ### Homogamy